vipsh18/nexter/README.md

 # nexter website

-Nexter is a wesbite for buying homes and properties.
+Nexter is a website for buying homes and properties.
 **Demo link**: https://vipsh18.github.io/nexter/

 This website was designed as a part of an advanced CSS course by Jonas Schmedtmann.